Issue AI Analytics for Jira

 Architectural Overview

-Issue AI Analytics enhances Jira by integrating with an external AI provider to deliver advanced analytics and conversational AI capabilities.
+Issue AI Analytics enhances Jira by integrating with an external AI provider to deliver advanced analytics, conversational and agentic AI capabilities.
 The app operates in two modes, configurable by a system administrator: Cloud AI Mode and Private AI Mode.
 Only one mode can be active.

 • Cloud AI Mode: Connects your Jira instance to an AI model hosted on the internet.